 What is coeliac disease?

-Coeliac disease is a common and treatable condition in which gluten found in wheat, barley and rye triggers an immune reaction and chronic inflammation of the small intestine.
+Gluten intolerance, which can cause coeliac disease is a common and treatable condition in which gluten found in wheat, barley and rye triggers an immune reaction and chronic inflammation of the small intestine.
 The inflammation affects the absorption of a number of essential nutrients including Calcium, Vitamins D and B12, Folate and Ferritin.

 Coeliac disease classically presents with gastrointestinal symptoms including diarrhoea, nausea and vomiting, abdominal pain or distension.
 However, as it can present in more subtle ways it often remains undiagnosed and untreated.

-Your check for coeliac
+Your check for gluten intolerance

 How to prepare